 You may also experience symptoms beyond these listed.
 In Europe, chronic fatigue syndrome is called myalgic encephalomyelitis (ME), which refers to the symptoms of muscle pain combined with brain inflammation.
 Together, these syndromes are referred to as ME/CFS.
 Often CFS goes along with a fibromyalgia diagnosis as well.

-Another recently proposed name for this condition is systemic exertion intolerance disease (SEID) due to the worsening of symptoms that occurs with physical activity.
+Another recently proposed name for this condition is systemic exertion intolerance disease (SEID) due to the worsening of symptoms that occur with physical activity.
 However, it’s not just a response to physical exertion; mental activity may also aggravate symptoms.

 The severity of fatigue and cognitive impairment can impact quality of life and mental health.
 Many turn to their healthcare providers for answers but are simply given medications for depression or anxiety or encouraged to try behavioral therapy, deep breathing, or yoga.